genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |ManageApp|

-Here you can view the list of all applications available on the platform – both ones you have written as well as public ones (note that you will not be able to use all of these applications).
+Here you can view the list of all applications available on the platform – both ones you have written as well as public ones.

 The **Developer** button will give you the option to choose which version of an app you want to use.